Optimal experiment design

 Use gPROMS' experiment design facilities to generate the optimal experiment procedure based on the current parameter values.

-Execute the experiment following the optimised procedure from step 1.
+Execute the experiment following the optimized procedure from step 1.

 Fit the model parameters to experimental data using gPROMS' parameter estimation capabilities.